evgenykislov/ffmpeg-restorer/README.md

 # ffmpeg-restorer
-Utility runs conversion via ffmpeg utility set (installed separately) with progress tracking and crash recovery.
+The ffmpeg-restorer utility allows you to save the progress of media file conversion (transcoding, resolution change, etc.) and continue the process from the last saved point.
+This eliminates the impact of possible crashes, power outages, and other factors during a long process.

-FFmpegRR allows you to save your progress while converting and continue the process after a stop, crash, etc. from the last saved point.
-The utility works with conversions as “Tasks”.
-User adds “tasks”, the utility executes them sequentially.
-At any moment the work can be interrupted.
-A subsequent run will continue to execute the tasks from the last saved point.
+The ffmpeg-restorer utility uses the popular ffmpeg pack to process media files.

 Supported OS: Linux, Windows, MacOS.

 ## Building: